 Whats happening to ISDN phone lines ?

-switch off is due to take place in 2025, and BT will stop accepting amendments and new orders in 2020.
-The BT ISDN switch off could affect many businesses in the near future, especially those unaware of BT phasing out ISDN and looking to invest in or upgrade their current business telephone system.
+The ISDN switch off is due to take place in 2025, and BT will stop accepting amendments and new orders in 2020.
+The BT ISDN switch off could affect many businesses in the near future, especially those unaware of BT phasing out ISDN and looking to invest in or upgrade their current business telephone system. [separator]Does this fact fill you with dread?
+Not sure what the alternative is?
+Don’t panic, it will all be okay.
+We’ve taken the ISDN geeky stuff and simplified it below –

 What is ISDN?